dapete42/vcat-deployed/README.md

 vcat-deployed
 =============

 Under construction.
-This contains the vCat installation as deployed on Tool Labs.
+This contains the vCat installation as deployed on Wikimedia Toolforge.

-WAR for vcat-toollabs-webapp
+WAR for vcat-toolforge-webapp
 ----------------------------

-For licensing reasons, the repository does not contain the required file `public_tomcat/webapp/vcat.war`, which can be built using the *vcat-toollabs-webapp* Maven artifact.
+For licensing reasons, the repository does not contain the required file `public_tomcat/webapp/vcat.war`, which can be built using the *vcat-toolforge-webapp* Maven artifact.
 You need the file created under the name `target/webapp.war`.
 This is available in a GitHub repository at https://github.com/dapete42/vcat